ipeternella/django-chat/README.md

 ## Task Queue

 The command `/sms <user_name>` sends a message (task) to a fixed channel which is listed by a worker that can process such messages!
-This demonstrates simple task qeueus that `Channels` allows!
+This demonstrates simple task queue that `channels` allows!
 (Simple because there's no task retrying, etc. -- not Celery!)

 The worker starts listening on the channel named `sms_channel` by the following command: